 Connecting with Faculty

 Connecting with faculty is one of the best parts of being a Stanford student!
+And connecting with students is one of the best part of being Stanford faculty!
 Your professors, lecturers, and instructors are interesting people who do fascinating and important work, and getting to know them is a great way to engage with our intellectual community.
+You might even find research opportunities or a major advisor.

 Find Faculty Who Share Your Interests